twoodcock/JSDataHub/README.md

 # Summary

-This project is about delivering a DSL (domain specific language) that decouples the data and API from the application.
-(I am sure someone has done this before and named it something other than 'data hub'.)

-We are going to make use of a cache module as implemented in [JSCache][].
+Premise: The application should be able to load the data hub and use it to access all its data using a simple syntax.
+Moreover, when you ask the hub for the same object twice, you should, ideally, get the same object instance back.

+* The application should be able to let the data hub take care of talking to the API and deciding what should be cached.
+* The application needs to know what data it is able to get.
+* The application knows nothing about how the data is acquired.

 ### Constraints:

 * The application imports the data hub and only the data hub.
 * The application gets access to data in a human readable way.
-  eg: <code>client = dataHub.client.get();</code>
+  eg: <code>client = dataHub.client.get(clientAttributes);</code>

-This implementation is very application specific in that the data hub contents is tightly coupled to the data it provides.
-As such, the contents of this repository is an example of code.
-There are some generics that can be tested.
-Notably, there is have used a generic factory class that does the caching necessary.
-The use of the generic class means that caching can be implemented and tested once.
-Testing the caching feature on actual API classes should be unnecessary.

-Mantra:

-* Write code that is easy to change, design code that never has to.
-* Write code that is easy to test, design code so it is already tested.
+The implementation of the data hub is application specific.
+It might be made generic, but the idea is so simple it is probably better not to.

+This project includes example code for the data hub.
+It also includes the cache from [JSCache][] and a tested generic factory implementation that automates caching data.

 ## Expected Usage:

+> Note: APIs used to acquire data from remote sources are likely to return
-> Note: The API is going to return promises rather than actual data.
-I have
+> promises rather than actual data.
+Most examples here show data being accessed
-> left out 'then' and 'cache' logistics.
+> directly.
+>
+> I do not see any problem with caching promises instead of actual object.
+In
+> fact, I see this as a great advantage.

 ```
 import dataHub from './path/to/custom/datahub';